 Bachelor of Operations: Supply Chain Management Degree Overview

-Learn about degrees in supply chain management.
-Get information on bachelor's degrees, course requirements and career prospects to make an informed decision about your education.
+Learn about bachelor's degree programs in supply chain management.
+Get information on course requirements and career prospects to make an informed decision about your education.

 To prepare for the carefully planned, often complex decisions they must make as they learn to manage the various resources of businesses, students need a strong foundation in mathematics, which they'll receive in their first semesters of the program as well as throughout their studies.
 Further courses cover such subjects as these: